yeyuqiang/OAP/oap-spark/README.md

 ### Run K-means benchmark

-You can use [Hibench](https://github.com/Intel-bigdata/HiBench) to run K-means workload:
+You can use [Hibench](https://github.com/Intel-bigdata/HiBench) to run K-means workload.

+To verify whether Optane PMem RDD Cache works, please check the usage of /mnt/pmem0 and /mnt/pmem1.

 ### Limitations